 Coordinated Health-Care Teams in a State-of-the-Art Facility

-At Cleveland Clinic Mercy Hospital, our Orthopedic Services provide you with the best possible orthopedic care.
+At Cleveland Clinic Mercy Hospital, our Orthopaedic Services provide you with the best possible orthopaedic care.
 Every patient is assessed and cared for by a multi-disciplinary team that provides coordinated care, from therapy and education to surgery and rehabilitation.
 We also keep the lines of communication open, talking frequently to you and your family about every recommendation and aspect of care.

 Our qualified, experienced physicians, nurses and therapists offer a wide range of diagnosis and treatment options, including: